StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/04-Decentralized-Application-with-AI-Integration/README.md

     *   To generate a Lightning invoice using Alby API (`albyClient.createInvoice()`).
     *   To check payment status of an invoice (`albyClient.getInvoiceStatus()` or via Webhooks - advanced).
     *   To trigger the AI service and return content post-payment.
-*   **Goose Task**: `goose run --query "Generate a basic Node.js Express backend with an endpoint '/request-summary' that takes text input, calls Alby's createInvoice API, and returns the invoice.
-Add another endpoint '/get-summary/:invoiceId' that checks invoice status and, if paid, returns a mock summary."`
+*   **Goose Task Example**: `Generate a basic Node.js Express backend with an endpoint '/request-summary' that takes text input, calls Alby's createInvoice API, and returns the invoice.
+Add another endpoint '/get-summary/:invoiceId' that checks invoice status and, if paid, returns a mock summary.`

 ### Step 5: Create the Frontend (with Goose)

 *   Interface for users to input data for the AI service.
 *   Display the Lightning invoice (QR code, copyable string).
 *   Mechanism to check for payment confirmation and display results.
-*   **Goose Task**: `goose run --query "Generate HTML and JavaScript for a simple webpage with a textarea for text input and a button.
-When the button is clicked, it should POST the text to a backend endpoint '/request-summary', receive a Lightning invoice, and display it as a QR code using a library like qrcode.js."`
+*   **Goose Task Example**: `Generate HTML and JavaScript for a simple webpage with a textarea for text input and a button.
+When the button is clicked, it should POST the text to a backend endpoint '/request-summary', receive a Lightning invoice, and display it as a QR code using a library like qrcode.js.`

 ### Step 6: Alby Integration for Payments